Version states

 4. Create new version

-- Create a new draft from the locked version
+When updates are required:- Create a new draft from the locked or verified version

-- The new draft copies all data from the locked version
+- The new draft copies all data from that version

 - Edit the new draft as needed